PabloSanttana/IA-EMBARCADA/lessons/week_05/first_classifier/README.md

 # Model Card

 Model cards are a succinct approach for documenting the creation, use, and shortcomings of a model.
 The idea is to write a documentation such that a non-expert can understand the model card's contents.
 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
 Ivanovitch Silva created the model.
-A complete data pipeline was built using Google Colab, Scikit-Learn and Weights & Bias to train a KNN model.
+A complete data pipeline was built using Google Colab, Scikit-Learn and Weights & Bias to train a KNN model VS MLP model created by: <strong>GUILHERME PABLO DE SANTANA MACIEL e THIAGO THEIRY DE OLIVEIRA</strong> .
 The big-picture of the data pipeline is shown below:

+The MLP experiment involved using Sweeps to experiment with different hyperparameters.The reference used was the minimum loss.
+#### settings MLPClassifier
+MLPClassifier(
+                          hidden_layer_sizes=[100, 100, 75, 75, 50, 50],<br>
+             alpha = 0.0001,<br>
+             random_state = 30,<br>
+              max_iter=350<br>
+            )

 <img width="800" src="fig/workflow.png">